GeneTEK: Low-power, high-performance and scalable FPGA architecture for exact unit-cost edit distance: Introduction

+This has led to a growing need for more efficient algorithms to process the massive amounts of data generated.
+In this context, pairwise sequence alignment continues to be the cornerstone of most bioinformatics pipelines and a primary source of computational load.
+One instance of this challenge is found in de novo genome assembly, specifically in overlap-layout-consensus (OLC) assembly~\cite{kececioglu1995exact, myers2005fragment, draghici2007systems, simpson2010efficient, simpson2012efficient, li2012comparison, rizzi2019overlap}, where the overlap step represents the major bottleneck since each read must be compared with every other read to identify overlaps~\cite{espinosa2023comparing}.
+This step is particularly challenging because most sequence pairs are not candidate matches, and the relative offset between sequences can be large and unknown.
+Genome assembly is fundamental since, although sequencing technologies provide the raw reads required for analysis, these fragments must first be accurately assembled to reconstruct the complete genome, a process that is performed de novo when no reference is available for comparison.

-Moreover, pairwise sequence alignment is a key operation in various other bioinformatics pipelines such as metagenomics---particularly in read-based taxonomic profiling~\cite{quince2017shotgun}, where reads are assigned to reference genomes or marker genes---as well as in genetic variant detection studies.
-Additionally, \gls{msa} is essential for domain analysis, phylogenetic reconstruction, and motif finding~\cite{chatzou2016multiple}.
-Consequently, accelerating pairwise alignment is a high-priority goal across multiple areas of bioinformatics.
+Other fields where pairwise alignment is essential include metagenomics—particularly read-based taxonomic profiling~\cite{quince2017shotgun}, where reads are assigned to reference genomes or marker genes—genetic variant detection studies, and \gls{msa}, which is required for domain analysis, phylogenetic reconstruction, and motif finding~\cite{chatzou2016multiple}.